atakanaltok/awesome-useful-websites/README.md

 * https://techspecs.io/vs/ - Compare phones
 * https://techspecs.io/ Search engine that connects you with the consumer electronics products
 * https://www.kimovil.com/en/ - Compare specifications and prices of smartphones and tablets
+* https://www.diffchecker.com/# - Compare text, image, PDF, and many more to find the difference between two of these files